-Q Your church was vandalized in a hate crime in early January.
+Q Your church was vandalized in a hate crime last November.
 Can you tell me what happened?

 A The bulk of the graffiti wasn’t noticed right away because the starkest painting was on the lower door.
 There were a variety of tag signs, but two very ominous epithets; one that said “n—” in print on the brick wall and the other one that was clearly discernable was [the name] Tupac, in reference to Tupac Shakur.
 The concern was that it might have contained intentions of violence.
 Tupac was gunned down [in 1996] and some use it as a kind of veiled threat to say, “You might be next.”
 That was concerning to the police, and that’s why it’s being investigated as a hate crime.

 Q How has your congregation been moving forward since the incident?